Shahana Sheikh

 (Working Paper, available upon request)

 Abstract: How have India's political parties adopted Internet-based communication technologies?
 How is this adoption of new technologies shaping party organization and party-voter linkages?
-I argue that in today's digital age, parties engage in continuous messaging to keep their functionaries and voters in a state of constant mobilization.
-Three factors have enabled this.
-First, dedicated IT and Social Media units that are formalized organizational verticals operating across party levels.
+Drawing on data from interviews with party functionaries, content analysis of speeches of party leaders and party documents, as well as a novel survey of approximately 400 party workers in India's most populous state, Uttar Pradesh (UP), I argue that in today's digital age, parties engage in continuous messaging to keep their functionaries and voters in a state of constant mobilization.
+Three factors have enabled this in the Indian context.
+The first factor involves dedicated IT and Social Media units that are formalized organizational verticals operating across party levels.
 I describe the internal party workforce of these units, and how they are distinct from a party's other organizational units.
-Second, party behavior that emulates their organizations and voter outreach efforts online.
-Parties do this repeatedly on Internet-based platforms, not only during election campaigns, but months after too.
-Third, content from offline party events that is used for within-party engagement.
-Social media increases the importance of offline party events, and online content associated with these events serves organizational purposes.
-Through such content, lower-level party functionaries signal their ability and loyalty, and higher-level party functionaries project themselves as role models.
-I draw on data from interviews with party functionaries, speeches of party leaders, and internal party documents, as well as a novel survey of party functionaries in North India to support my claims.
+The second factor involves party behavior that emulates their organizations and voter outreach efforts online.
+Parties do this repeatedly on Internet-based platforms, not only during election campaigns, but months after, as well.
+The third factor involves content from in-person party events that is used for within-party engagement on social media.
+I explore how social media increases the importance of offline party events, and how online content associated with these events serves organizational purposes.
+Through such content, lower-level party workers and functionaries signal their loyalty and ability, and higher-level party functionaries project themselves as role models.

-Majoritarian Responses to Minority Mobilization: Evidence from Citizenship Protests in India (with Anirvan Chowdhury, Leja Joe Mathew, and Shamindra Nath Roy)
+Majoritarian Responses to Minority Mobilization: Evidence from Citizenship Protests in Delhi (with Anirvan Chowdhury, Leja Joe Mathew, and Shamindra Nath Roy)

 (Working Paper, available upon request)